tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ClientHelloInner.
 Clients MUST add padding to the ClientHelloInner to try meet this requirement.

-Given that new extensions may be defined in future that contain sensitive length fields, we cannot describe all the ways in which length information could expose sensitive content.
+Given that extensions could be defined in the future that reveal sensitive information through their length, we cannot describe all the ways in which length information could expose sensitive content.
 Implementers ought therefore be aware that they might have to change their padding scheme as the set of supported extensions changes.
 In addition to padding the ClientHelloInner, clients and servers MUST